jtv/libpqxx/BUILDING-cmake.md

 On Windows, I recommend building libpqxx as a shared library and bundling it with your application.
 On other platforms I would prefer a static library.

 Building the documentation requires some tools to be installed.
-These include Doxygen and xmlto, but there's no list of requirements.
+It takes at least Doxygen, but there's no list of requirements.
 The way to get this set up is to just try it and see what it's missing.

 ### Generators